azamsharp/azamsharp.github.io/_posts/2022-07-17-2022-swiftui-and-mvvm.md

-# How MVVM Pattern Work Against the SwiftUI Framework
+# How MVVM Design Pattern Work Against the SwiftUI Framework

 SwiftUI was introduced at WWDC 2019 and it completely changed how we build our apps for Apple platform.
 SwiftUI provided a declarative framework, which allowed developers to quickly and easily build user interface as compared to its predecessor UIKit or AppKit.
 Somewhere along the lines we also adopted MVVM (Model View ViewModel) design pattern as the default pattern when building SwitUI applications.
 In this post, I will cover my experience of using MVVM pattern with SwiftUI framework and how with it resulted in an anti-pattern when building SwiftUI applications.